oroinc/documentation/user_guide/system_entities_leads.rst

 .. hint:: You can use *Filters* functionality to simplify the search for the necessary Lead instance.

-- The Lead instance's page will emerge.
+- The page of the Lead instance will emerge.

 - Click |BAddNote| button in the top right corner of the page

 - Fill the emerged free text form.

-The text that will appear in the Lead instance's *Additional Information* section.
+The text that will appear in the *Additional Information* section for the Lead instance.

 *Send Email*
 """"""""""""